PROTO-POLYNESIAN ETYMOLOGIES

 Proto-Polynesian: *Fau (Hibiscus tiliaceus, Beach Hibiscus).

 This tree name is presented in the Pollex database as of Proto-Polynesian origin, presumably because of the Niuean word that appears to be cognate with the others, which are all from Eastern Polynesia.
-The name probably originated simply as a phrase referring to any hibiscus with fibre useful for lashing, which later became applied to a particular species or (as in Hawai'i) group of trees with this quality.
+The name probably originated simply as a phrase referring to any hibiscus with fibre useful for lashing, which later became applied to a particular species (as in the Marquesas) or (as in Hawai'i and Aotearoa) to a group of trees with this quality.
 The reason that the Niuean word or phrase is suspicious, as far as a "genetic" relationship with the others is concerned, is that the tree it refers to, Abutilon indicum, is not native to the Pacific, so it is very likely that its Niuean name originated independently of the others.
-It was reported as being cultivated in Hawai'i in 1888, but, amazingly, did not establish itself there (like most Abutilons, it is highly invasive in many environments).
+This plant was reported as being cultivated in Hawai'i in 1888, but, amazingly, did not establish itself there (like most Abutilons, it is highly invasive in many environments).

-Grewia crenata belongs to a genus previously classed with the Tiliaceae (the linden family), but many botanists now regard it as a member of the Malvaceae, like the Hibiscus.
-The two plant families do have quite a bit in common, and the "prototypical" hau, Hibiscus tiliaceus, has a scientific name alluding to its linden-like qualities.
-Grewia crenata is known as fau ui in Samoa, and fo'ui in Tonga.
+Grewia prunifolia belongs to a genus previously classed with the Tiliaceae (the linden family), and later the Sparrmanniaceae, but many botanists now regard it as a member of the Malvaceae, like the Hibiscus.
+These plant families had more in common than separating them, and the "prototypical" hau, Hibiscus tiliaceus, has a scientific name alluding to its linden-like qualities.
+Grewia prunifolia is known as fau ui in Samoa, and fo'ui in Tonga.
 In both those countries its stems are used for starting fires by friction.
-Although it also indigenous to the Cook Islands it is now rare and not used there as a substitute for matches.
+Although it also indigenous to the Cook Islands it is now rare and not used there as a substitute for matches -- or for making hats.
+There is a fuller description of this plant on the page for *Fauqui.

 Hauhele